Prosecutor: Officer kicked Rayshard Brooks after shooting

 Atlanta Police Chief Erika Shields resigned less than 24 hours after Brooks died, and the Wendy’s restaurant was burned.
 Rolfe was fired, while Brosnan was placed on desk duty.

 Police had been called to the restaurant over complaints of a car blocking the drive-thru lane.
-Police body-camera video showed Brooks and officers having a relatively calm and respectful conversation — “almost jovial,” according to the district attorney — before things rapidly turned violent when officers tried to handcuff him.
+Police body-camera video showed Brooks and officers having a relatively calm and respectful conversation before things rapidly turned violent when officers tried to handcuff him.
 Brooks wrestled with officers, grabbed one of their stun guns and fired it at one of them as he ran through the parking lot.

 An autopsy found he was shot twice in the back.
 One shot pierced his heart, the district attorney said.
 At least one bullet went into a vehicle that was in line at the drive-thru.